burstable-ai/burst/examples/cifar10/README.md

 # Running the example on a local machine

+First, set up a virtual environment (instructions are here[https://realpython.com/python-virtual-environments-a-primer/]).
+In the virtual environment, run

+    pip install -r requirements.txt

+to ensure that you have the correct versions of all necessary Python packages.

-To run the command line examples, use
+Then, run the command line examples with

     python3 trainCNN_CIFAR10.py